JOIN our Facebook public group Bakers without Borders to keep in touch with each other!

 SUE BEVERIDGE, SCOTLAND

 Sue is a pharmacist and socially engaged artist who lives in the Highlands of Scotland near Inverness.
-Sue is a “Baker Without Borders”.
+Sue is a “Baker Without Borders”, trained in our methods, and currently working with dementia patients.

 “I have worked in bread and dough for several years as a cathartic means of self-expression.
 I am presently doing an MA at Dundee Art College.
 I would love to establish bread dough play as a type of art therapy and am currently exploring this working with community groups and one to one sessions.”